Oxitec: Genetically modified insects

-Oxitec's original insight was that genetically modifying insects could disrupt their ability to reproduce and over time, reduce their populations.
-Oxitec has developed genetically modified versions of A. aegypti, P. gossypiella.
+Oxitec has developed genetically modified versions of A. aegypti mosquito and of P. gossypiella pink bollworm to be released in the wild with the goal of reducing existing insect populations.

-Its OX513A strain alters males to produce protein tTA, which negatively affects cell development.
+OX513A strain of A. aegypti mosquito developed by Oxitec produces a lethal transgene, which is only expressed in females.
+In a typical field application, male mosquitos carrying that transgene are released, and mate with wild females.
+The female offspring of these mosquitos dies before reaching maturity, reducing the population and preventing spread of diseases, which are transmitted through the bite of a female (males of this species do not bite).
+The male offspring can mate, further spreading the female-lethal gene.
+The introduction of the transgene into the population is self-limiting, as its frequency in the male population halves with each generation due to loss of females inheriting the gene.
+OX5034 males are therefore expected to effectively disappear from the population 10 generations after releases stop.

-OX5034 male offspring survive, allowing mating cycles that further reduce the population.
-In each generation fewer males pass on their self-limiting genes.
-OX5034 males were expected to disappear from the environment 10 generations after releases stop.
+The lethal transgene, tTAV, is a variant of tetracyclin transactivator (tTA) gene optimized for expression in fruitflies and other insects.
+The original tTA gene was developed for research purposes as a fusion of an E.coli and a Herpes simplex virus genes.
+In the OX513A strain it is correctly expressed only in females, due to introduction of a female-specific RNA splicing module.
+A high concentration of the tTAV protein is lethal, likely due to interference with transcriptional regulation.
+Large numbers of transgenic mosquitos can be efficiently reared by temporarily suppressing the activity of the tTAV protein in females using tetracyclin family antibiotics.
+Variants of tTA are widely used in human cell lines and various model organism, including fungi, mice and plants, with no known adverse effects.

-Modified males mate with wild females.
-The self-limiting gene prevents female offspring from surviving.
-The engineered gene based on elements found in E. coli and the herpes simplex virus, causes the female offspring’s cells to produce tTAV protein.
+OX513A also carry a fluorescent gene marker for easy screening of released mosquitos.

 Projects

 Grand Cayman

 The first field trials were performed on Grand Cayman, starting in 2009.
 Approximately 3.3 million transgenic male A. aegypti were released.
 The experiments demonstrated that the animals were able to survive in this environment and produce offspring.
 Some eleven weeks after the release, the observed A. aegypti population declined about 80%.
 The tests were deemed a scientific success, but criticism emerged over communication policy.
 In May 2016 Grand Cayman announced a program to use Oxitec mosquitoes.
 The first phase informed the community about the programme.
 The next phase treated an area with about 1,800 residents in West Bay.
 88% fewer A. aegypti eggs were observed compared to an equivalent untreated area.

 In November 2018, the Cayman Islands government elected to cease any new field trial agreements with Oxitec, citing cost-benefit concerns with the technologies as the primary concern.
 Health Minister Dwayne Seymour and other legislators expressed skepticism on-the-record about the trials' effectiveness.
 However, Oxitec and the Mosquito Research and Control Unit of the Cayman Islands continue to analyze the data collected over the 10 year project.